 Brevia’s deep understanding of the sector has enabled us to support clients on a wide range of projects.
 Our consultants have particular strength in working with clients to successfully secure Development Consent Orders (DCOs) for Nationally Significant Infrastructure Projects (NSIP).
 The consultancy has also supported a range of chartered bodies in the sector including the Royal Academy of Engineering, the Association for Project Management (APM), and the Chartered Institute of Building (CIOB).

 The infrastructure industry is of key strategic importance to the UK economy.
-Over £600 billion of public and private investment is projected over the next 10 years and nearly 700 projects, programmes and other investments are in the Government’s National Infrastructure and Construction Pipeline.
+Nearly £650 billion of public and private investment is projected over the next 10 years and over 500 projects, programmes and other investments are in the Government’s National Infrastructure and Construction Pipeline.

 WORK WITH US